Breast Implant Removal

 If you are removing the implants without replacing with another pair, then it is very likely that the breast tissue will appear deformed or “deflated” due to the loose tissue and skin not correcting itself post-removal.
 Similarly, if you are replacing the implants with a larger set, then you may see some skin stretching scars as the tissue adjusts to the new shape and size.

 Our staff will be on hand to check up on you before, and at intervals after your surgery.
-In most cases, patients are able to get out of their hospital bed on the same day as their procedure, but sometimes we recommend patients stay overnight.
+In most cases, patients can get out of their hospital bed on the same day as their procedure, but sometimes we recommend patients stay overnight.

 You may write to us using our online contact form, or alternatively call one of our hospitals using the phone numbers below to begin your knee treatments at a time and place most suitable to you.

-If it is necessary for you to stay with us during any step of your diagnosis or treatment, Spencer’s care extends beyond our doctors’ offices.
+If it is necessary for you to stay with us during any step of your diagnosis or treatment, Spencer’s care extends beyond our consultants' rooms.

 Each private room comes with: